RandomStuffs22/coreos.github.com/index.markdown

 ### Hide loop devices from desktop environments

-By default desktop environments will dillagently display any mounted devices including loop devices used to contruct CoreOS disk images.
+By default desktop environments will diligently display any mounted devices including loop devices used to contruct CoreOS disk images.
 If the daemon responsible for this happens to be ``udisks`` then you can disable this behavior with the following udev rule: